Murivhami/Tshedza-Django/README.md

 2. *Log meal page*:Log meals together with calories for a specific day.
 3. *Meal history*: A record of meals and calorie intake for the past days.

-**Installation**

-The below are the steps to take when installing the app:

 **Usage**

 1. *SignUp and Login*: Create a new account if one is a new user and start logging and tracking meals.